matter-labs/zksync-web-era-docs/docs/api/api.md

 It is possible to continue using the SDK that is currently in use.
 Users will continue paying fees in ETH, and the UX will be identical to the one on Ethereum.

-However, zkSync has its specifics, which this section describes.
+However, zkSync Era has its specifics, which this section describes.

 ## EIP712